Hypfer/Valetudo/docs/_pages/installation/dreame.md

 With that done, secure boot should be defeated.
 But rooting isn't done and the timer is still ticking.
-Continue by flashing the boot and roofs partitions:
+Continue by flashing the boot and roofs partitions.

 ```
 fastboot flash boot1 boot.img
+fastboot flash rootfs1 rootfs.img

 fastboot flash boot2 boot.img

-fastboot flash rootfs1 rootfs.img
 fastboot flash rootfs2 rootfs.img
 ```

 This can take a few seconds and may also print an error message like `Invalid sparse file format at header magic`.
-You can just ignore that one.
+You can just ignore that one.<br/>
 **BUT** as with the commands above, fastboot should confirm all of this with `OKAY`.
 If it doesn't, **DO NOT PROCEED**.

-With the rooted firmware image flashed, run `fastboot reboot`.
-If you hear the boot chime, you have successfully rooted your robot.
+Finally, run `fastboot reboot`.
+If you hear the boot chime, you have successfully rooted your robot.<br/>
 If you don't, please open a VAERS ticket at <a href="https://vaers.dontvacuum.me" rel="noopener" target="_blank">vaers.dontvacuum.me</a>

 #### Install Valetudo